neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Load presets using the "Preset" dropdown in the "CONFIGURE" tab under the "Constraints" section.
 Adding presets is useful when your widget changes its appearance significantly depending on the constraints.
 This way you can cover, for example, multiple layouts of your widget in one use case.
-For pages, there is also the convenience method [`c.constraints.devicePresets()`](../werkbank/DevicePresetComposerExtension/devicePresets.html), which automatically adds presets for common device sizes.
+For pages, [`c.constraints.devicePresets()`](../werkbank/DevicePresetComposerExtension/devicePresets.html) provides a convenience method that automatically adds presets for common device sizes.

 **Overview constraints** are used for the [Overview](Overview-topic.html) thumbnails of the use case.
 If not specified, they default to the initial constraints of the use case.